CompTIA IT Salary Calculator

 After the pool of 20 MSAs is determined using location quotient data from Emsi Burning Glass, CompTIA ranks each of the six variables above from 1st to 20th for each MSA.
 The mean average is then figured among all six variables per MSA.
 The resulting mean average, or score, per MSA then determines the overall ranking for CompTIA’s final list.

 Only large or very large MSAs (250,000 or more residents) are included in CompTIA’s Index.

 On the occasion when the mean average ties, the MSA with the higher LQ is ranked higher.

-CompTIA’s Index is based on core information technology (IT) occupations such as support, networking, cybersecurity, software and web development, database administration, management and so on.
-This is slightly different from the industry and occupational definition found in Cyberstates.
-Cyberstates covers a broader set of tech occupations, including positions such as engineers, engineering technicians and assemblers working in tech manufacturing.
-However, all core IT occupations are a subset of the broader tech occupations.
+CompTIA’s Index is based on core information technology (IT) occupations such as support, networking, cybersecurity, software and web development, data science, database administration, management and so on.

-CompTIA subscribes to numerous data sources including Burning Glass and Emsi.
-In addition to these sources incorporating US government data such as from the Bureau of Labor Statistics (BLS), Emsi contains data from C2ER’s COLI.
-The Cost of Living Index (COLI) is comprised of six major categories: grocery items, housing, utilities, transportation, health care, and miscellaneous goods and services.
+CompTIA subscribes to numerous data sources including Emsi Burning Glass.
+In addition to these sources incorporating U.S. government data such as from the Bureau of Labor Statistics (BLS), Emsi Burning Glass contains data from C2ER’s COLI.
+The Cost of Living Index (COLI) is comprised of six major categories: food, housing, utilities, transportation, health care, and miscellaneous goods and services.